 EQUATIONS is the Game of Creative Mathematics.
-Equations teaches regular mathematics, ranging from the six basic operations (+, -, x, ÷, ^, √) at the beginning to very sophisticated math at the high school levels.
+The game of Equations teaches Algebraic concepts, ranging from the six basic operations (+, -, x, ÷, ^, √) at the beginning to very sophisticated math at the high school levels.

 A numerical Goal is set by one player using a few of the cubes rolled.
 Then, players must form a Solution equal to the Goal from the remainder of the 24 cubes rolled (the Resources).
-For example, the Goal might be 2^5 (2 to the fifth power, which is 32).
-A Solution might be: (5×5)+8-1.
-This would be a simple example, but as players advance in mathematical abilities and grade level, the Goals and Solutions become increasingly complex.
+For example, the Goal might be 2^5 (2 to the fifth power, 32).
+A Solution might be (5×5)+8-1.
+This would be a simple example, but as players advance in mathematical abilities and grade level, the Goals and Solutions become increasingly more complex.

-In this game, students learn the mathematics of set theory and basic logic.
+In this game, students learn the mathematics of set theory and Boolean logic.

-One player sets out a number of cards, each with a unique combination of colored dots on their faces.
+One player sets out several cards, each with a unique combination of colored dots on their faces.
 These cards are called the Universe.
 Another player rolls the cubes and sets a numerical Goal (such as 5).
-The object of the game is to figure out a way to name a group of the specified number of cards from the Universe using the remaining color, operation, and Restriction cubes.
+The objective of the game is to figure out a way to name a group of the specified number of cards from the Universe using the remaining color, operation, and Restriction cubes.

 Students are tasked with recognizing various techniques of persuasion taken from real-life advertisements, political approaches, and everyday human interaction.
-Players increase their ability to discern the truth from “smokescreens”; they learn to figure out the reality of situations rather than getting duped by the techniques.
+Players increase their ability to discern the truth from “smokescreens”; they learn to figure out the reality of situations rather than getting duped by faulty logic.
 Players begin to think analytically.

-PROPAGANDA is a question and response game.
-Actual play of the game is simple.
-A central moderator reads an example of a radio ad, a political speech, a commercial, or a regular conversation; and the player must decide which, if any, technique of propaganda is being used.
-For example, “I did poorly in algebra, but the teacher was just too difficult, and the instructor did not like me.”
+PROPAGANDA is a question-and-response game.
+The actual play of the game is simple.
+A central moderator reads an example of a radio ad, a political speech, a commercial, or a regular conversation, and the player must decide which propaganda technique is being used.
+For example, “I did poorly in algebra, but the course was just too difficult, and the instructor did not like me.”
 The technique used in this example is Rationalization—making an excuse for a past failure.

-Players must have a knowledge of the cultural and political events of the U.S. Presidents.
+Players must know about the cultural and political events of the U.S. Presidents.
 They learn to assimilate all of these different facts into a unified whole for a better understanding of how the United States government has worked in different historical times.